stefthoen/twitterfeed/README.md

-# BB-Twitterfeed
+# Twitterfeed

-BB-Twitterfeed is a WordPress plugin that gives you a Twitter feed without any styling.
+Twitterfeed is a WordPress plugin that gives you a Twitter feed without any styling.

 It uses